-The following are the methods and assumptions used to determine total pension liability at December 31, 2018:
+The following are the methods and assumptions used to determine total pension liability at December 31, 2019:

-- The actuarial cost method used was entry age normal. - The asset valuation method used was market value of assets. - The inflation rate was assumed to be 2.50%. - Salary increases were expected to be 3.39% to 14.25%, including inflation. - The investment rate of return was assumed to be 7.25%. - Projected retirement age was from the Experience-Based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience. - For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for nondisabled lives. - For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+- The actuarial cost method used was entry age normal. - The asset valuation method used was market value of assets. - The inflation rate was assumed to be 2.50%. - Salary increases were expected to be 3.35% to 14.25%, including inflation. - The investment rate of return was assumed to be 7.25%. - Projected retirement age was from the Experience-Based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.